As the summer is approaching, my prefered foods change – I crave much more fresh foods, salads & all the eggplants (they are awesome, what can I say).

 The bread I’m about to share with you belongs to the first caterogy – it’s extremely low maintance.
 Basically, you drop the ingredients into your food processor, let it do the work for a minute or so while oven is warming up, drop the batter into the oven & come back a half hour later with a toothpick.

 And a result is incredibly delicious.
-Healthy as well.
+Nourishing as well.

 My favorite kinda recipes!